russeta/docs-tap/convention-service/creating-conventions.md

             # port: 443 # default
     ```

-**_Optional_**: Only needed if self-signed certificate is being used.
+**_Optional_**: This is needed only if you use a self-signed certificate.
 Otherwise, check the cert-manager documentation.

 ## How to Deploy a Convention Server

 1. Build and Install the Convention

-    + If the convention needs to be built and deployed, use the [ko](https://github.com/google/ko) tool to do so, it will compile yout _go_ code into a docker image and push it to the registry(`KO_DOCKER_REGISTRY`).
+    + If the convention needs to be built and deployed, use the [ko](https://github.com/google/ko) tool to do so; it compiles yout _go_ code into a docker image and pushes it to the registry(`KO_DOCKER_REGISTRY`).

         ```bash
         ko apply -f dist/server.yaml
         ```

-    + If a different tool is being used to build the image, the configuration can be also be applied using either `kubectl` or `kapp` setting the correct image in the [`Deployment`](#install-convention) descriptor.
+    + If a different tool is being used to build the image, you can also apply the configuration using either `kubectl` or `kapp` setting the correct image in the [`Deployment`](#install-convention) descriptor.

        kubectl